What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 Today we want to look at the Theta brainwaves.
 This is the brainwave that bridges the gap between your spirit and your mind.

 According to God, we are a spirit, we have a soul, and we live in a body.
 Theta brainwaves are what God can use to speak to us by His Holy Spirit.
-However, because of Adam and Eve’s sin, evil spirits from Satan’s kingdom are also able to influence our thoughts as long as we feel like to agree with them.
+However, because of Adam and Eve’s sin, evil spirits from Satan’s kingdom are also able to influence our thoughts as long as remain in agreement with them.
 These thoughts come to us as if they were our own and often sound so familiar that we can’t discern between them and our own thoughts.

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high [places].
 Ephesians 6:12 KJV